Not Sure if You Want to Transfer - or How to Go About It?

 Articulation Agreements & Cooperative Programs

-Seton Hill has articulation agreements (an agreement between institutions that coursework taken at one institution will transfer into the program of the other) and cooperative programs with Westmoreland County Community College and Community College of Allegheny County (see below).
+Seton Hill has articulation agreements (an agreement between institutions that coursework taken at one institution will transfer into the program of the other) and cooperative programs with Westmoreland County Community College (pdf) and Community College of Allegheny County (pdf).
 We also have agreements with a variety of schools locally, nationally and abroad.
 For a current list please look under “Cooperative Programs” in our University catalog.
 It is not a requirement that your previous institution have an agreement with Seton Hill for your credits to transfer.

 There is no minimum grade point average (GPA) for admission.
 However, the decision is based on the number of college level credits taken, grades earned, cumulative GPA earned, and, if needed, we will refer back to high school grades and SAT/ACT scores.